Global19-atlassian-net/iottestware.opcua/README.md

-# Eclipse CoAP test suite
+# Eclipse OPC-UA test suite

-A conformance test suite for the IoT protocol CoAP written in TTCN-3.
+A conformance test suite for the IoT protocol OPC-UA written in TTCN-3.

 ## Getting Started